 The Company uses forward currency contracts as hedges of its exposure to foreign currency risk in forecast transactions and firm commitments.
 The Company designates only the spot element of a forward contract as a hedging instrument.
 The forward element is recognised in OCI.
 The ineffective portion relating to foreign currency contracts is recognised in finance costs.

-h Investments in subsidiaries and associates
+h Investments in subsidiaries, associates and joint ventures

 i Inventories

-Inventories are stated at the lower of cost or net realisable value after providing for obsolescence and other losses where considered necessary.
+I nventories are stated at the lower of cost and net realisable value after providing for obsolescence and other losses where considered necessary.
 Costs include all non-refundable duties and all charges incurred in bringing the goods to their present location and condition.
 Cost is determined on First in First out basis (FIFO) for coal inventory and on weighted average basis for other than coal inventory.
 Net realisable value represents estimated selling price of inventories and in case of coal inventory it also includes the tariff price recoverable from supply of power generated from usage of coal less all estimated cost necessary to make the sale.
-Stores and Spares which do not meet the definition of property, plant and equipment are accounted as inventories.

 j Cash and cash equivalents